 Aderonke is 46 years old, an open lesbian, and human rights advocate.
 For years she has been a victim of homophobic torture, persecution, and brutal arrest in Nigeria and now she is seeking asylum...

 Aderonke is 46 years old, an open lesbian, and human rights advocate.
 For years she has been a victim of homophobic torture, persecution, and brutal arrest in Nigeria and now she is seeking asylum in Britain.
 As a woman dedicated to standing up for others, now we must stand up for her!

 Aderonke fled to Britain in 2004, after being forced into an arranged marriage in Nigeria to hide her sexuality.
 When she was exposed, she was arrested, tortured and extorted by the Nigerian police.
 She has since received several death threat messages from the Nigerian Vigilante and Muslim Community Groups who brutally murdered her Lesbian partner.

 In the UK, Aderonke is a leader for freedom, equality & stands against injustices towards LGBT communities.
-She is a leader in Movement for Justice (MFJ), many other British LGBTI and women support groups where she openly and publicly fights for justice and equality.
+She is a leader in Movement for Justice (MFJ), as well as Manchester Migrant Solidarity Group.
+She is also a part of many other British LGBTI and women support groups where she openly and publicly fights for justice and equality.